o-biotech/public-web-docs/docs/platform/dashboard/device-data-dashboard.md

 The Device Data Dashboard allows you to manually modify your query using the Custom tab.
 This dashboard uses Kusto Query Language, or KQL.
 KQL does not modify data and is a read-only request language which is solely used to fetch, filter, analyze, and visualize data.
 It excels at handling large volumes of structured and semi-structured data, and it is particularly useful in Azure Data Explorer, where it enables fast, interactive analysis of huge amounts of data.

 :::tip
 Learn more about how to use KQL [here](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/).
+Here is also a helpful [cheat sheet](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/sql-cheat-sheet) if you're used to using SQL.
 :::